mantidproject/mantid/docs/source/api/python/mantid/api/SpectrumInfo.rst

 	# Get the SpectrumInfo object
 	info = ws.spectrumInfo()

-	# Get the l1 value
+	# Call l1
 	print(info.l1())

-**Example 4 - Calling a method on the SpectrumInfo Object:**
+**Example 4 - Calling the sourcePosition method on the SpectrumInfo Object:**
 The ``sourcePosition()`` method does not take any parameters and returns the absolute source position.
 The return value is a ``V3D`` object which gives a position in 3D space.

-.. testcode:: GetSourcePosition
+.. testcode:: CallSourcePositionMethod

 	# Create a workspace to use
 	ws = CreateSampleWorkspace()